 Born and raised in Upstate New York, she is looking forward to joining the SCIC and getting to know others from different backgrounds than my own.
 She is excited to use her voice here at Drexel for such a worthy cause - social justice.

-Coletter is an accounting major in my third year who is an active member of FUSE.
+Colette is an accounting major in her third year who is an active member of FUSE.
 She wants to work at the LGBTQA Student Center to do more for this community, get people involved and meet all different kinds of people.

 Born in Senegal and raised in the Bronx, Wandiba majored in sociology in college and absolutely loved it.
 She always knew she wanted to work in the health field and when she found out about public health she knew it was the perfect career for her.
 She enjoys hands-on work, where she interacts with people from different backgrounds but going out and doing something about a situation that needs attention.
 She is hopeful that working at SCIC will provide her with the opportunity to work with people from a variety of backgrounds, be a support system for someone, grow from experiences and learn how to handle situations she may never have been exposed to.